keploy/community-blog/clqajdwyi000008jr1lu8fewp.md

 * By detecting the unused it helps to improve the maintainability.

-* It seamlessly integrates with CI/CD pipelines, automating coverage measurement throughout the development lifecycle.
+* It seamlessly integrates with CI/CD pipelines, automating coverage test measurement throughout the development lifecycle.

 * It works with a variety of programming languages and platforms like C#, Java, JavaScript, and more.
 This allows the testing of heterogeneous systems